joysmith/Cloud-Computing-on-AWS-Ultimate-Beginners-Course-2024/15 monitoring the cloud/README.md

 ### 139. Setup a CloudTrail - [Lab]<a id="139"></a>

+- Go to aws console, In auto search type "CloudTrail", pin it on navigation bar
+- click on "CloudTrail" --> Create trail --> sidebar(explore them)

 ### 140. AWS Personal Health Dashboard - Overview<a id="140"></a>

 <img src="notes/health dashboard.png" width="700">